site24x7/plugins/jfrog_artifactory/ReadMe.md

 		api_key = <api-key>
 		artifactory_url = <artifactory_url>
 Note for the above parameters:

-         -api_key - Generate the API key and add it if there is any authentication present.
+ - api_key - Generate the API key and add it if there is any authentication present.
 Otherwise set the parameter as 'None'
  - artifactory_url - Add the Artifactory's URL with port.
 eg: "http://127.0.1.1:8082/artifactory"